jax-parker/bookends/README.md

 * Bootstrap5 -  used for providing layouts and styling the html in the templates
 * Balsamiq - Used to create wireframes for the project
 * Cloudinary - Used to host Static files for the site
-* Excalidraw- Used to create the Entity Relationship Diagram and Code Schema
+* Excalidraw - Used to create the Entity Relationship Diagram and Code Schema
-* Looka.com- Used to create the Bookends Logo
+* Looka.com - Used to create the Bookends Logo
+* Black - intalled black in terminal and ran to ensure PEP8 compliant in files
+* Breakpoint - used breakpoint() to step through code in terminal and check each step is working to help debug

 [Back to top](<#contents>)